 - An automated system evaluates applicants based on tasks or biometric analyses, such as analyses of your facial movements or expressions, that disproportionately rejects or downgrades applications from people with disabilities.

 - Federal law protects people with disabilities from discrimination in employment.

-- You do not have to inform an employer of your disability when you apply for a job or when you are hired — even if later you need a reasonable accommodation.
+- You do not have to inform an employer of your disability when you apply for a job, including if you apply or when you are hired — even if later you need a reasonable accommodation.

 - If you can do the job, it is unlawful for an employer to refuse to hire or promote you, to fire or demote you, to harass you, or to pay you less because of your disability.

 - You are also protected from unnecessary medical inquiries at work.

 - You have the right to ask for and receive “reasonable accommodations” that allow you to have an equal chance to succeed on the job and in the application process.
 This includes when you are applying for jobs online and are required to conduct video or voice interviews, complete assessments, or take tests as part of the application process.